mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - Synthetic biology startups are giving investors an appetite
+  - The H-1B visa ban is creating nearshore business partnership opportunities
      <hr/>

-      - *There’s a growing wave of commercial activity from companies that are creating products using new biological engineering technologies.
-Perhaps the most public (and tastiest) example of the promise biomanufacturing holds is Impossible Foods .
-The meat replacem…*
+      - *Nearshoring is mutually beneficial because developers don't have to give up their culture for a great employment opportunity  and businesses can reap the benefits of diversification.*

-  - Benchmark's Peter Fenton is joining us at Disrupt
+  - Microsoft researcher Dr. Cecily Morrison will discuss keeping AI “personal” at Sight Tech Global
       <hr/>

-      - *Benchmark used to be the quintessential Silicon Valley venture firm.
-It was small.
-It was focused.
-It was aggressive while also remaining founder friendly.
-It stuck to its knitting, when it came to its fund size, raising fund after fund in the $450 million ra…*
+      - *For Dr. Cecily Morrison, research into how AI can help people who are blind or visually disabled is deeply personal.
+It’s not only that the Microsoft Principal Researcher has a 7-year-old son who is blind, she also believes that the powerful AI-related techno…*

-  - Mobile voting can ease polling place unease in the COVID-19 era
+  - Course Hero, a profitable edtech unicorn, raises rare cash
       <hr/>

-      - *Failing to explore new options to prevent a voting disaster this fall amidst a global pandemic could have grave repercussions on the future of this nation.*
+      - *Like any successful founder, Andrew Grauer had bright, long-term ambitions for Course Hero from the moment he launched it in 2006.
+He started the business to create a place where students could ask questions and get answers similar to Chegg, which launched 15…*

-  - Bingie is an app for all your streaming recommendations and debates
+  - Dear Sophie: Latest immigration and H-1B updates
       <hr/>

-      - *If you’re overwhelmed trying to choose the next movie or TV show to watch on Netflix, Hulu, Disney+, HBO Max or any other streaming service, Bingie could be the app for you.
-You may recall a previous wave of TV recommendation apps from a decade ago, like Vigg…*
+      - *Exceptions for new H-1B visas at embassies and consulates around the world will help a lot of tech companies whose employees got stuck outside the U.S.*

-  - Many Canon cameras can now automatically back up pictures to Google Photos
+  - Synthetic biology startups are giving investors an appetite
       <hr/>

-       - *Canon and Google today announced a new software integration that enables automatic Google Photos backup of pictures taken with select Canon cameras – a full list is available here, but it’s most of their recent interchangeable lens cameras dating back basical…*
+       - *There’s a growing wave of commercial activity from companies that are creating products using new biological engineering technologies.
+Perhaps the most public (and tastiest) example of the promise biomanufacturing holds is Impossible Foods .
+The meat replacem…*